eMahtab/dijkstra-algorithm/README.md

 ## Algorithm :
 1. Take a `distances[]` array and fill it with `Integer.MAX_VALUE` , set `distances[startingVertex] = 0`
 2. Take a `PriorityQueue pq` and pass the comparator to return the minimum weight vertex, `add the startingVertex with weight 0 to pq`
-3. While pq is not empty remove the vertex from the priority queue, if this vertex is not already visited then visit this vertex and try to relax its neighboring vertices, if possible.
+3. While pq is not empty remove the vertex from the priority queue, if `this vertex is not already visited then visit this vertex and try to relax its neighboring vertices`, if possible.
 4. Loop over all the given edges(u,v) and relax (check if `dU + dUV < dV`) the vertices if possible (Inner loop) and update the distances[v] accordingly.
 5. At the end `distances` array will have **shortest path** to all the vertices from the `startingVertex`